davecom/SwiftGraph/README.md

 It includes copious in-source documentation, some unit tests, as well as utility functions for doing things like breadth-first search, depth-first search, and djikstra's algorithm. *However, it is not yet battle-tested and may still have some significant performance gaps.*

-Please note: the included nine tails demo runs quite slowly (you'll see a beachball) unless Swift compiler optimizations are turned on.
-Turn them on by changing your run scheme in Xcode from 'Debug' to 'Release.'

 ## Installation
 Simply copy `SwiftGraph.swift` into your project.
-When the Swift packaging story improves, SwiftGraph will improve with it, but for now it seemed the easiest thing to do was to put the entire library in one file.
+SwiftGraph requires Swift 1.2 (Xcode 6.3).

 ## Tips and Tricks
 * To get a sense of how to use SwiftGraph, checkout the unit tests